wonke2/Find-A-Pet/ProjectProposal.md

 - We understand that pet-related emergencies can happen at any time.
 As such, we aim to offer a 24/7 customer support chat within the application.
 This feature, however, will be scoped out for a future release due to the human resource requirements.

 ## Project Plan with Weekly Milestones:
-### Week 9: Basic application structure up and running.
-User authentication using Auth0.
+### Week 9: FrontEnd & BackEnd Initialization, Basic Pet Listings & Home Page, User Database and ServiceProvider Database.
+- FrontEnd & BackEnd Initialization (Mohammad)
+- Able to show a basic pet listing by fetching the pets from the third-party API.
+(Waliullah)
+- Able to load a basic home page.
+(Waliullah)
+- User Database created and is ready to be used to store user's data during signup.
+(Avash)
+- ServiceProvider Database is created and is ready to be used to store service provider's information during signup.
+(Mohammad)

+### Week 10: User and ServiceProvider Authentication Using Auth0, Basic Service Listing, and Pet Search and Filter Functionality
 - User can sign up, log in, and view a basic profile page.
-### Week 10: Basic pet listings and service listings available.
+(Avash)
+- ServiceProvider can sign up, log in, and view a basic profile page.
+(Mohammad)
-- Pet listings are displayed from the database, service listings can be added and displayed.
+- Service listings are added and displayed.
+(Mohammad & Avash)
+- Pet Search and Filter Functionality is added.
+(Waliullah)
+- Additional (if possible): Add Map functionality for Pet Listings.
+(Waliullah)

 ### Week 11: User reviews and booking functionalities added.
 Designing styles added.
 - Users can review services and book them.
 Add styling and responsive design.
 Try to add payment and email notification options if possible.
 ### Week 12: Final touches and debugging.